immhawarii/RestaurantOrderingSystem/README.md

 The project is currently configured to use an in-memory database for development purposes.
 If you want to use a different database, you can modify the database connection string in the appsettings.json file.

 ## Logging
 The project utilizes logging to capture important events and errors.
-The log files are stored in the Logs directory and are named based on the date.
+The log files are stored also in memory.

 ## API Documentation
 The API documentation is available in Postman JSON format.
 You can find the file `Restaurant API.postman_collection.json` in the repository.